Joseph S. Donovan: 1860s

 At the time of the 1860 census, Donovan's occupation was said to be slave trader and he owned in real estate and in personal property.
 In March 1860, Donovan assisted in the return of a free man named John Brown who had been kidnapped into slavery by four men who entered his home in Lancaster, Pennsylvania in the middle of the night.
 In April 1860, a U.S. Circuit Court was to hear Donovan's suit against a man named James G. Noel "to recover from the defendant the amount paid to him for a negro woman warranted to be in sound health".
 The result seems to have been a hung jury.

-Donovan died in early 1861, just as the American Civil War was getting underway.
+Donovan died on April 15, 1861, just as the American Civil War was getting underway.
 The Baltimore Sun reported his death as follows: "Deceased.
 Joseph S. Donovan, Esq., a well-known slave-dealer, and extensively known throughout the South, died yesterday morning, after a short illness, at his residence, southwest corner of Eutaw and Camden sts."
 The following day the same paper published another notice: "His male friends are respectfully invited to attend his funeral, on this (Tuesday) afternoon, at three o'clock, from his late residence."
 Donovan was buried in Baltimore's Green Mount Cemetery in the Summit Vaults area, lot six.